 The prospective Duren Professor’s department chair is required to approve your participation in the program, to ensure that it is consistent with regular departmental activity.

-Please contact Allison Cruz, NTC’s Director of Academic Programs, at email@example.com or 504-314-2801 with any questions.
+Please contact Allison Cruz, NTC’s Assistant Deand and Executive Director of Academic Enrichment, at firstname.lastname@example.org or 504-314-2801 with any questions.

 Each year, three members of the faculty may serve as Duren Professors.
 The term of service is normally one year but it may be renewed.
 Duren Professors are selected by a committee consisting of the dean of Newcomb-Tulane College and other members of the college community.
 Each Duren Professor is provided with a $5,000 stipend plus up to $5,000 in funding.